BMW 3 Series: Seventh generation (G20/G21/G28; 2018)

-The BMW 3 Series (G20) was unveiled at the 2018 Paris Motor Show on October 2, 2018.
+The BMW 3 Series (G20) was unveiled at the 2018 Paris Motor Show on 2 October 2018.
 The official images of the vehicle were revealed a day prior to its unveiling.
 The seventh generation of the 3 Series is also offered as a station wagon.
 The more powerful M3 and M3 Competition variants were delivered globally starting in 2021.
 The G20 is the first 3 Series generation to bring an M3 Touring to market.
 Since 2022, it gained a battery electric version exclusive for the Chinese market as the i3, sharing its powertrain with the globally marketed i4.
+A facelift was revealed in May 2022, and launched in select markets in November 2022, for the 2023 model year.

+Eighth generation (G50/G51/NA0; 2026)

+The eighth generation of the BMW 3 Series lineup consists of internationally available ICE (internal combustion engine) and BEV (battery electric) versions - the G50 and NA0 respectively.
+Prototypes of both models have been spotted testing.
+In addition, the i3 (NA0) has been officially teased during the launch of the BMW iX3 (NA5), which also revealed that it will be launched some time during early 2026.
+The G50 is rumored to receive a touring bodystyle (G51), while the NA0 is rumored to receive a China-exclusive long-wheelbase variant (NA8).
+Performance-oriented M3 models for both ICE and BEV versions have been rumored, with the BEV version (ZA0) spied testing.

+Both models follow the iX3 (NA5) as one of the first "Neue Klasse" models in BMW's lineup, embracing a radical and retro design makeover, a new interior layout and all-new driving technology.

-M version
+M versions

-The M3 is the most powerful version of the 3 Series.
-It was designed and developed by BMW's in-house motorsport division, BMW M.
+The M3 is the most performance oriented version of the 3 Series.
+It is designed and developed by BMW's in-house motorsport division, BMW M.

-M3 models have been derived from the E30, E36, E46, E90/E92/E93, and F30 (designated F80) 3 series and have been marketed with coupe, sedan and convertible body styles.
+M3 models have been derived from the E30, E36, E46, E90/E92/E93, and F30 (designated F80) 3 series and have been marketed with coupé, sedan and convertible body styles.
 Upgrades over the "standard" 3 Series automobiles include more powerful and responsive engines, improved handling/suspension/braking systems, aerodynamic body enhancements, lightweight components, and interior/exterior accents with the tri-color "M" (Motorsport) emblem.

-The last M3 coupe was produced in Germany on 5 July 2013, replaced by the F82/F83 M4 Coupe and convertible starting with the 2015 model year, but the M3 name remains in use for the sedan version.
+The last M3 coupé was produced in Germany on 5 July 2013, replaced by the F82/F83 M4 coupé and convertible starting with the 2015 model year, but the M3 name remains in use for the sedan version.
 The new generation M3 was reintroduced in 2021, codenamed G80 from the 7th generation 3 Series (G20).
-The M3 represented above (The F80) was powered by a BMW N55 engine producing 431 horsepower and 7,600 RPM.
+The M3 represented above (The F80) was powered by a BMW S55 engine producing 431 PS at 7,600 rpm.

 In June 2022, BMW revealed the first BMW M3 Touring, codenamed G81.
 Based on the seventh generation 3 Series, it marks the first time a BMW M Touring model reached the market.
 The touring version of the M3 contains the same engine and interior setup as the M3 sedan, but extends the roof line to become a wagon.